-We’re huge lovers of science, technology and innovation at Carbon – our company values revolve around being sustainable, creative, innovative and of course, the environment.
+We’re huge lovers of science, technology and innovation at Carbon – our company values revolve around being sustainable, creative, innovative and of course, the caring for the natural environment.

-Perhaps unusually for a branding, web design and digital agency we prefer to manage all of our own server infrastructure in-house which allows us to host and manage our clients websites more effectively.
+Perhaps unusually for a branding, web design and digital agency we prefer to manage all of our own server infrastructure ourselves which allows us to host and maintain our clients websites more effectively.
 This is important to us because it means we can control which technologies, components and tools are deployed to the servers, so that our websites can be super optimised and efficient for the environment in which run.
 No unnecessary plugins or outdated systems will slow our sites down.
-We want to give our beautifully designed, superbly coded websites the home they deserve, and so managing our own servers is an added value service we bring to our website clients.
+We want to give our beautifully designed, superbly coded websites the home they deserve, and so managing our own servers is an added value service we bring to our website clients, whoop, whoop!

-The more websites we build, the more servers we spin up and each one of our servers is named, of course!
-So after kicking out the first naming convention of famous supermodels (offered by one of male developers… ahem!) we came to a better, more thoughtful strategy aligned with our values, intersecting science and creativity, we’ve named our servers in honour of some of the greatest scientists and creative thinkers of our time.
+The more websites we build, the more servers we spin up and each one of our servers is lovingly named.
+So, after kicking out the first naming convention of famous supermodels (offered by one of male devs… ahem!) we came to a better, more thoughtful strategy aligned with our values, intersecting science and creativity, we’ve named our servers in honour of some of the greatest scientists and creative thinkers of our time.

 Photo credit: Wikipedia

 Ernest Rutherford was a New Zealand-born British physicist who became known as the father of nuclear physics.
 He devised the Rutherford model, which is a model of the atom.
 In 1907 Rutherford became professor of physics at Manchester University, which is very close to home for us!
 He won the Nobel Prize for Chemistry in 1908.